tomcritchlow/tomcritchlow.github.io/_posts/2022-04-27-triple-entry-blogging.md

 2. Github creates a robust version, complete with version history
 3. The web at tomcritchlow.com (where all kinds of spiders crawl all over it)

-There's no export button - everything is automatically replicated in all three places.
+There's no export button - everything is automatically replicated in all three places and you could probably replicate this blog from any of the three copies.

 This feels like some kind of resilience.
 I think there might even be a snapshot of my site [buried 250 meters deep in the permafrost of an Arctic mountain](https://archiveprogram.github.com/arctic-vault/)...